biocorecrg/ropes-linux-mop2-2023/_sources/mop2_practical.rst.txt

 	    }
 	}

 Another important thing to say is that MoP2 will generates several singularity images and this could fill the temporary space that singularity uses for converting them from docker.
 For this is a good idea to specify some environmental variable to mitigate this problem.

 .. code-block:: console

 	mkdir $HOME/tmp
 	mkdir $HOME/tmp_singu

-	mkdir $HOME/singularity_containers/
-	export SINGULARITY_CACHEDIR=$HOME/tmp
-	export NXF_SINGULARITY_CACHEDIR="$HOME/singularity_containers/"
+	export APPTAINER_CACHEDIR=$HOME/tmp
-	export SINGULARITY_TMPDIR=$HOME/tmp_singu
+	export APPTAINER_TMPDIR=$HOME/tmp_singu

 Now we can execute: